yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Dungeon Exploration Cycle

-1. The **Warden** describes the party's surroundings and any immediate dangers (combat, traps, surprises, etc.).The players then declare their character's intended movements and **actions**.
+1. The **Warden** describes the party's surroundings and any immediate dangers (combat, traps, surprises, etc.).
+The players then declare their character's intended movements and **actions**.
 2. The **Warden** resolves each character's action simultaneously, as well as any **actions** that are already in-progress.
 3. The players record any loss of resources and any new conditions (i.e. item use, _deprivation_, etc).
 The cycle then _begins again_.
 If appropriate, the **Warden** should roll on the [**Dungeon Events**](#dungeon-events) table (see below).